agiliq/building-api-django/docs/access-control.rst

     }

-POST with a incorrect username and password, and you will get a response like this, with a HTTP status of 400.
+Do a POST with a incorrect username and password, and you will get a response like this, with a HTTP status of 400.

 .. code-block:: json